 After reaching Kalasa road (Belegal), we purchased neem oil and tobacco powder as leeches will be our mandatory friends on this trek.
 From here, a 6kmm uphill to reach Mullodi (Trek start point) – You can hire a private jeep to reach the place.
 Mullodi is a very small village with approximate 40 houses and is not connected with any public transport.
 There are few home stays which makes a perfect place for base camp.
 We are now a group of 20 people with two organizers.

 The complete trek is divided as follows for better understanding of trial.
 Approximately 9-9.5km one side and it takes 4-5 hours for one side trek.
-No camping allowed and hence we have to reach base camp on same day ideally before dawn.
+No camping allowed and hence we have to reach base camp on same day ideally before dusk.

 - Mullodi to Lobo’s House (4.5km – Easy)

 - Lobo’s House to Ontimara (2.5km – Moderate)

 - Ontimara to Zig Zag end point (1km – Difficult)

 - Zig Zag end point to Peak (1.5km – Moderate)